danepowell/binbuddy/README.md

 Enable the skill and try asking Alexa:

 - “Alexa, ask Bin Buddy where to put envelopes?”
-- “Alexa, ask Bin Buddy where apple cores go?”
+- “Alexa, ask Bin Buddy where food scraps go?”
 - “Alexa, ask Bin Buddy what bin to put aluminum cans in?”

 ## Known issues